Siva965266/javafs_training/README.md

 # javafs_training
-This training is all about Full Stack development is java Using various softwares such as mongoDB,Anaconda along with some Simple projects
+This training is all about Full Stack development in java Using various softwares such as mongoDB,Anaconda along with some Simple projects